 James McCampbell later brought Tom and Zella's family to Live Oak County where they raised their family on the ranch.
 They called him Uncle Jim.
-Tom raised cattle, horses, watermelon, and corn.
-McCampbell set up a school for their children and neighboring children living near Anna Rose.
+Tom raised cattle, horses, watermelons, and corn.
+A school served their children and neighboring children living near Anna Rose.
 At a later time there were two schools, one black and another for Mexicans and whites.
 The schools were known as the Anna Rose Common School District.
 By 1944, it consolidated with George West Independent School District where there was no longer segregation.

-In A Little Corner of Texas, David Robinson, a descendant of Jesse Robinson, one of Texas Original Three Hundred and an original Texas Ranger, writes about his friendship with Nob and his brief encounter with Tom Weston before his death.
+In A Little Corner of Texas, David Robinson writes about his friendship with Nob and his brief encounter with Tom Weston before his death.

 Sometime after McCampbell’s death, David’s father, Alfred, helped Tom find Judge McCampbell’s will deeding the land to Tom, Zella and heirs as promised.
-The promise for the property was that they take care of McCampbell who was ill for a long time until his death.
+The promise for the property included taking care of McCampbell who was ill for a long time until his death.
 During Robinson’s visit with Tom much later, David remembers Tom’s speaking warm heartedly about his Cherokee heritage.
 Robinson says Tom “was well respected – a man of the old school".

 Jesse Robinson led quite a colorful life and spent his last years long after Texas won independence with Alfred in Live Oak County near Anna Rose where he lived until he died.
 Jesse was honored with a Texas Historical Marker at Latham Cemetery by the Live Oak County Historical Commission in 1973.

 Three of the six Weston children, Pinkie, Norwick (Nob), and Atlee became renowned throughout Live Oak county.
 The brothers were known for their knowledge and skill as cowboys and ranch hands.
 Atlee drowned crossing cattle on the Nueces when it swelled after a rain.